gvwilson/thirdbit/src/fiction/iffy/index.md

 *Thanks.*
 Sandrine rolled her/their/Iffy's head from side to side and started running.
+The *boom!* came a few moments later.
+Somewhere behind them,
+the sentry bot's power cells had reached their limit.
+Sandrine doubted the makeshift bomb would slow their pursuers down by much, but every second counted.

 The scientists and engineers who erected the first building at Bharati Station played a single game of cricket in the snow